All About Cremation Services

 Create a modern memorial for your loved one’s remains.

 Many people are choosing to cremate, but that doesn’t mean they have to sacrifice the healing elements of a traditional burial.
 Let us help you create a memorial onsite—because it’s helpful for many families to have a physical marker of remains.
 We can provide a range of flowers and décor accessories so you can honor your loved one.
 An onsite memorial becomes a place to commemorate a life and gather beyond the home, at a permanent and meaningful location.
 In addition, please know you can bring remains to the cemetery any time, even long after cremation.
-For more information about our cremation services, please contact us today.
+For more information about our cremation services throughout Buffalo, Depew, West Seneca, and all of Erie County, NY, please contact us today.

 Funeral Service with Cremation as Final Disposition

 Similar to a traditional funeral service, the body of the deceased is placed in a cremation or rental casket for the funeral service.
-Cremation is performed after the service and the cremated remains are returned to the family.
+After the service, our staff will perform the cremation on-site, and return the cremated remains to the family.
+As part of our cremation services, the team at Daniel R. Smolarek

 Healing ceremonies that pay tribute to your loved one.